harrysmale/EmpiricalProject/README.md

   - 'D': The number of different lessons
 - This file also created a new column 'CEFR' which contains the CEFR level of the course:
     - The initial web scrape included this within the 'Learning' column, but it was separated out for clarity, and because it is not always present
-    - The seperation was done using regex
+    - The separation was done using regex

 ### Data Management